Jerry E. Howell

 As of 2006, I have vended at more than 45 shows.
 They are

 fun, but also a lot of work.
-They take about a week to get things
+Now, with the increasing cost of

-will attend as a vendor will be posted on my home page a month
+vendor I will post it on my home page a month or so in advance.

 Thank you, Jerry E. Howell